 1. Evidence of the applicant’s compliance with 102 CMR 1.05;

-2. A statement of purpose as required by 102 CMR 5.04(1), including a clear definition of the services provided by the agency to children, birth, foster and adoptive parents, foster and adoptive parent applicants and adult adoptees, as required by 102 CMR 5.04(1)(a)4.;
+2. A statement of purpose as required by 606 CMR 5.04(1), including a clear definition of the services provided by the agency to children, parents, expectant parents, birth, foster and adoptive parents, foster and adoptive parent applicants and adult adoptees, as required by 606 CMR 5.04(1)(a)(5), and a statement of non-discriminaltion, as required by 102 CMR 1.03(1).

+3. Evidence of any agreements with other child-placing or referring agencies or individuals in Massachusetts or any other State;

-3. A statement of the ownership of the placement agency, including the names and addresses of all owners, corporate officers and board members as required by 102 CMR 5.04(2)(a);.
+4. A statement of the ownership of the placement agency, including the names and addresses of all board members as required by 606 CMR 5.04(2)(a);

+5. An organizational table, as required by 606 CMR 5.04(2)(c);

-4. A written plan of financial capability projected for at least a 12 month period, including:
+6. A written plan of financial capability projected for at least a 12 month period, including:

 a.
 A projected one year operating budget and documentation of sufficient funds for at least three months.
-An operating agency must submit financial documents in accordance with the standards set by the Public Charities Division of the Department of the AttorneyGeneral of the Commonwealth, including a current operating budget and appropriate fiscal portions of contracts, if any.
+An operating agency must submit a current operating budget and appropriate fiscal portions of contracts, if any.
 The operating budget must specify the salaries of all full time employees, and all bonuses and other benefits.
-The budget must also specify all rent or mortgage payments, as well as any payments for vehicles owned, rented or leased by the agency;
+The budget must also specify all rent or mortgage payments, as well as any payments for vehicles owned, rented or leased by the agency.
+The operating budget must also specify a financial plan for closure of the agency;

 b.
 A cash flow plan including projected revenue, lines of credit and cash or liquid asset reserves sufficient to enable the agency to meet expenses for at least a 12 month initial period;

 c.
-A list of all revenue sources and amounts of revenue anticipated from these sources;
+Evidence of all revenue sources and amounts of revenue anticipated from these sources;

 d.
-A copy of the agency's policy on designated financial responsibility, as required by 102 CMR 5.04(7);
+A copy of the agency's policy on designated financial responsibility, as required by 606 CMR 5.05(3);

 e.
 Any other evidence of financial viability.

+f.
+Agencies incorporated in accordance with M.G.L. c.
+180 must submit financial documents in accordance with the standards set by the Public Charities Division of the Office of the Attorney General.

+7. Grievance and appeal procedures, as required by 606 CMR 5.04(3)(g) and (h);

+8. A written policy and procedure for internal investigations of allegations of non-compliance with EEC regulations, and for reporting allegations of child abuse and neglect, as required by 606 CMR 5.04(3)(d), (e), (f), and (g);

-5. Grievance and appeal procedures, as required by 102 CMR 5.04(3)(g) and (h);.
-A procedure for emergency communications, as required by 102 CMR 5.04(3)(k);
+9. A procedure for emergency communications, as required by 606 CMR 5.04(3)(k);

+10. Personnel policies, as required by 606 CMR 5.04(5)(a);

+11. Job descriptions and salary ranges, as required by 606 CMR 5.04(5)(b) and (c);

+12. A plan for the use of volunteers, as required by 606 CMR 5.04(5)(k);

-7. Personnel policies, as required by 102 CMR 5.04(5)(a);Evidence that personnel are currently certified or licensed, as required by 102 CMR 5.04(5)(d), and are qualified to provide direct services to children and families, as required by 102 CMR 5.05(2);
+13. Evidence that personnel are currently licensed, as required by 606 CMR 5.04(5)(d), and are qualified to provide direct services to children and families, as required by 606 CMR 5.06(2)(a) and 5.06(3), including the resume of the Director of Social Services, as provided at 606 CMR 5.06(1);